Overview of the „YT Analysis” perspective

 • Which of our artifacts do not have trace links to other artifacts, in total as well as broken down by artifact type?

-The "YT Analysis" perspective; using the dashboard
+The "Analysis" perspective; using the dashboard

-The YT Analysis perspective; using the dashboard
+The Analysis perspective; using the dashboard

 Writing and running customized queries

 While the dashboard application answers common questions, it does not cover any specific needs of your particular project.
 However, this can be addressed with customized queries.
-Figure "Writing and running queries in the YT Analysis perspective" shows an example:
+Figure "Writing and running queries in the Analysis perspective" shows an example:

-• Hand-crafted queries in the YT query language have been established in a .query file (right).
+• Hand-crafted queries in the ANALYZE query language have been established in a .query file (right).
 In this example, the idea is to trace stakeholder requirements to the results of software qualification tests, but only to those tests that have been executed successfully.

-Writing and running queries in the "YT Analysis" perspective
+Writing and running queries in the "Analysis" perspective